 • Matua sauvignon blanc and rose from New Zealand, some of the best Big Wine efforts I’ve tasted in years..

 • The Monte Antico Toscana, an Italian red blend, combines value and quality in a way too many cheap wines don’t bother with any more.
 It tastes Italian, but it’s not old-fashioned or full of winemaking gimmicks.

-• The McManis California wines, all of which are worth drinking and some of which, like the merlot, are stunning.
+• The McManis California wines, all of which are worth drinking and some of which, like the merlot and viognier, are stunning.

 • Straccali Chianti, an Italian red that is so well-made that it “embarrasses all those $15 grocery store red Italians with their cute names and shiny labels.”